Free UK tax calculators for 2025–2026 — estimates are for guidance only and not financial advice. Please consult a qualified professional.

 How Stamp Duty is Calculated

-Stamp Duty is calculated on a tiered basis, similar to income tax.
-You pay the rate for each portion of the property price that falls within each band.
+SDLT is calculated on a tiered basis, similar to income tax.
+You pay the rate for each portion of the property price within each band.

 • 0% on first £125,000 = £0